-In Transportation Engineering, tagged in
+In Roadway, Traffic, tagged in

-Hourly, daily, and yearly traffic volumes are used every year to help determine capacity needs for roadways and intersections.
-In some cases, the video technology can pull classification data on vehicles and speeds traveled which can assist a traffic study.
-Knowing how many heavy trucks are moving through a roadway sheds light on wear and tear and ensures the appropriate pavement design is used.
+Hourly, daily, and yearly traffic volumes are used continuously to help determine capacity needs for roadways and intersections.
+Transportation data provides several metrics which can assist a traffic study.
+Collection of vehicle classification can even help determine the appropriate pavement design is used.